 15) Cancellation, Payment & Refund Policy.
 All financial transactions are made and quoted in Canadian dollars plus applicable taxes.
 We have a strict refund policy due to the high costs of hardware, software and staff resources.
 No refunds will be issued for cancellation, early withdrawal or dismissal due to absences (for any reason including sickness), behavioral dismissals, power failures, weather, and unforeseeable events not within the control of Bot Camp or other acts of nature.
 If participants leave camp early for ANY reason, the tuition is NOT prorated and no refund will be issued, including partial refunds.
 A $25.00 returned check fee will be assessed for any checks returned.
 Bot Camp reserves the right to send any unpaid balances over 90 days to a collection agency.

 16) Discounts.
 Discounts may not be combined with any other special being run at that time.
-All promotional and referral codes must be submitted at the time of registration.
+All promotional and coupon codes must be submitted at the time of registration.
 Bot Camp does not honor retroactive adjustments.
 The total discounts received cannot exceed the total cost of the products purchased.

 17) Registration Confirmation.
 Following registration, the parent/guardian will receive a reservation confirmation.
-If registering via our online registration system, the parent/guardian will receive confirmation via the Web and email confirmation sent to the email address provided.
+If registering via our online registration system, the parent/guardian will receive confirmation via the website and email confirmation sent to the email address provided.

 19) No Assignment.
 Without the prior written consent from Bot Camp, parent/guardian will not assign any of its rights or obligations under this Agreement.
 Further, all rights and obligations contained herein will be binding on the parent/guardian respective heirs, executors, administrators, successors and permitted assigns.